 - Pour the filling onto the crust and set the baking pan into a larger baking dish.
 Carefully pour warm water into the larger dish to create a water bath that comes two-thirds of the way up the pan.

-- Bake for 1 hour, or until a skewer or knife inserted into the middle of the cheesecake comes out clean.
-Refrigerate, uncovered, at least 4 hours, or preferably overnight.
+- Bake for one hour, or until a skewer or knife inserted into the middle of the cheesecake comes out clean.
+Refrigerate, uncovered, at least four hours, or preferably overnight.